Gebhardt method

 The double inequality is necessary because when Ai << Aj the conductance may be insignificant for j but very important for i.

-If RK < 0 and the element number is not equal to zero, each insignificant coupling is replaced by two equivalent couplings, one from element i and one from element j, to element number, provided element number is not a space element.
+If RK < 0 and a valid (non-zero, non-space) element number is specified, each insignificant radiative coupling between elements i and j is replaced by two equivalent couplings: one from element i to the specified element, and one from element j to the same element.

 The gray body view factor matrices are not affected by RK.